Load balancing

 Service plans and flavors

-| Plan | Type | vCPU | Memory(GB) | Region |
+| Plan | Type | vCPU | Memory (GB) | Region |

 |---|---|---|---|---|

-| p10 | High Availability (HA)(Active / Passive) (2 VMs) | 1 | 1 | EU01 |
+| p10 | High availability (HA), active/passive, 2 VMs | 1 | 1 | EU01 |

-| p50 | High Availability (HA)(Active / Passive) (2 VMs) | 4 | 4 | EU01 |
+| p50 | High availability (HA), active/passive, 2 VMs | 4 | 4 | EU01 |

-| p250 | High Availability (HA)(Active / Passive) (2 VMs) | 8 | 8 | EU01 |
+| p250 | High availability (HA), active/passive, 2 VMs | 8 | 8 | EU01 |

-| p750 | High Availability (HA)(Active / Passive) (2 VMs) | 16 | 16 | EU01 |
+| p750 | High availability (HA), active/passive, 2 VMs | 16 | 16 | EU01 |

 Examples

-Abschnitt betitelt „Examples“Internal load balancers
+Internal load balancers

-apiVersion: v1kind: Servicemetadata: annotations: name: my-sourcerange-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 loadBalancerSourceRanges: - 123.123.123.0/24 type: LoadBalancerEnsure that you add the pod CIDR (e.g. 10.96.0.0/11) to the loadBalancerSourceRanges if you need to access the Load Balancer from within the same cluster.
-You can find the pod CIDR in the shoot-info ConfigMap by running:
+apiVersion: v1kind: Servicemetadata: annotations: name: my-sourcerange-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 loadBalancerSourceRanges: - 123.123.123.0/24 type: LoadBalancerTo reach the load balancer from within the cluster, include the cluster podCIDR (for example, 10.96.0.0/11) in loadBalancerSourceRanges.
+Retrieve the podCIDR from the shoot-info ConfigMap:

-kubectl describe configmap -n kube-system shoot-infoTCP proxy protocol
+kubectl describe configmap -n kube-system shoot-infoTCP PROXY protocol

-To enable the proxy protocol support, set the following annotation on your Kubernetes Service object.
+To enable the PROXY protocol support, set the following annotation on your Kubernetes Service object:

-apiVersion: v1kind: Servicemetadata: annotations: lb.stackit.cloud/tcp-proxy-protocol: "true" name: my-proxy-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancerChange service plan
+apiVersion: v1kind: Servicemetadata: annotations: lb.stackit.cloud/tcp-proxy-protocol: "true" name: my-proxy-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancerChange the service plan

-apiVersion: v1kind: Servicemetadata: annotations: lb.stackit.cloud/session-persistence-with-source-ip: "true" name: my-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancer externalTrafficPolicy: LocalNote, this only works reliably when externalTrafficPolicy: Local is set on the Service, and each node has exactly one backing pod.
+apiVersion: v1kind: Servicemetadata: annotations: lb.stackit.cloud/session-persistence-with-source-ip: "true" name: my-servicespec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 8080 type: LoadBalancer externalTrafficPolicy: LocalThis works reliably only when externalTrafficPolicy: Local is set on the Service and each node has exactly one backing Pod.
 Otherwise, session persistence may break.